 - During the coregistration step, all sampled images are coregistered onto the resampled "Master file".
-This involves an oversampling of a factor 4, in range direction (refer to the Preferences>Persistent Scatterers>Range Looks setting (788)), which is executed to avoid aliasing of fast fringes in case of large baseline values.
+This involves an oversampling of a factor 4, in range direction (refer to the Preferences>Persistent Scatterers>Range Looks setting, which is executed to avoid aliasing of fast fringes in case of large baseline values.
 Differently from the standard InSAR processing, since the PS approach is looking at point targets, the spectral shift and the common Doppler bandwidth filters are not executed.
 The interferograms are then generated for each slave (i.e. "Input File List") using always the same master image (i.e. "Reference file"). - The Interferogram Flattening is performed using an input reference Digital Elevation Model or the ellipsoidal model if the DEM is not inputted; the "Geometry GCP file", if entered, is used to correct the master image (i.e. Super Master acquisition of the interferometric stack) onto the Digital Elevation Model.
 The better the reference Digital Elevation Model accuracy/resolution the better the result in terms of topography removal.
-It is important to note that, in case the Super Master image has already been corrected with the the manual or the automatic religious procedure the GCP is not needed.
+It is important to note that, in case the Super Master image has already been corrected with the the manual reference Transfer or the automatic reference to result in terms of topography removal.
+It is important to note that, in case the Super Master image has already been corrected with the the manual reference reference reference.